HKUST-Aerial-Robotics/open_quadtree_mapping/README.md

 now find the CMakeLists.txt

 First, change the Compute capability in line 11 and line 12 according to your device.
 The default value is 61 and it works for Nvidia TITAN Xp etc. The compute capability of your device can be found at [wikipedia](https://en.wikipedia.org/wiki/CUDA).

-Then, change the line 24 so that the system can find the CUDA supported OpenCV.

 After the change of CMakeLists.txt, you can compile the QuadtreeMapping.
 ```